Streampunk/arachnid/nts17_demo_crib.md

-# Create AWS node-red node
+# Create AWS node-red instance

 * Start from a folder containing your AWS certificate (`.pem` file).